We are committed to providing an accessible user experience for all website visitors.

 Southern California has one of the best climates in the world!
 It’s a Mediterranean-style climate, so it’s dry and pleasant.
 But that can also mean cool mornings and evenings, which are especially shocking if you come from a place with warm nights.
 Compared to Disney World, Disneyland will generally feel cooler and drier with much cooler nights.
 Even the same daytime temperatures might feel cooler with the lower humidity.

 There are no hurricanes or tornadoes to worry about at Disneyland.
 Even thunder and lightning are pretty rare.
 You might get a freak winter storm with wind and rain, but that likely means that we're visiting with relatives from colder climates who were really hoping for some nice weather.
 Don’t worry ... things will be clear and sunny as soon as we leave ;) Croak, croak, croak.
 While you might get a rainstorm, the weather generally returns quickly to its pleasant state.
+That being said, 2023 was one of the rainiest winters Disneyland has seen in a long time.
+So always check the weather report before you visit.

 Disneyland weather can be one of the factors that help you decide on the best time to visit Disneyland.
 First of all, Disneyland Park always feels a few degrees warmer than the weather report says it will, especially in the sun.
 Maybe it’s all the people, pavement and protected nature of it, but Disneyland runs a little hot compared to outside the park.
 Disney California Adventure can, in comparison, feel slightly more breezy and cool (especially at night) near the waters of Paradise Bay.
 On the other hand, you'll need to be extra mindful of the sun in low-shade areas such as Avengers Campus.

-California sun and low humidity make a big difference.
+California's sun and low humidity make a big difference.
 On a sunny day, the temperature in the sun is significantly warmer than cooler temperatures in the shade.
 That's why shady curbs go first when people start picking their parade viewing.
 The sun will move from Tomorrowland toward Adventureland as the day progresses.
 You may be more likely to pack an umbrella for shade on a sunny day than to use it to keep you dry on a rainy day at Disneyland!
 The key to being comfortable is wearing light layers — and that goes for most seasons.
 Some years are drier than others, though expect more rain than usual in El Niño years.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 5 days

 Yes, you can get some rainy days, but more often than not, the rain conveniently falls at night and clears up for the theme park hours.
 January is the driest month with an average relative humidity of 42.1 percent.
+Bring a raincoat and waterproof shoes if rain is in the forecast.
+I got a pair of all-weather waterproof sneakers and they keep my feet warm and dry during the rainy months ... even when I splash in puddles.
+The tadpoles prefer rain boots.

 Average high: 66 degrees; average low: 52 degrees; average rainy days: 5 to 6 days

 Similar to January, there are many sunny days, but there is a chance of rain.
 Days start to get longer, plus longer park hours return.
 Keep an eye out for early closures at Disneyland for Sweethearts' Nite.
 Pack layers and check the weather report to see if rain is expected when you visit.
-The Magic Happens parade returns Feb.
-24, 2023.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 4 to 5 days